How Yakisugi protects timber: fire, moisture and decay explained

 How Yakisugi protects timber is not mainly a story about adding a coating.
 It is a story about changing the wood itself.
 Through controlled surface charring, the outer layer of the timber is transformed, which changes how it responds to moisture and outdoor exposure.

 That is why Yakisugi behaves differently from painted or pressure-treated timber.
 Instead of relying on a separate film or preservative alone, it begins with a modified surface.
-In this article, we explain what changes during the burn, why that matters in real outdoor conditions, and how brushing and oiling help complete the system.
+In this article, we explain what changes during the burn, why that matters for moisture, decay and outdoor exposure, and how brushing and oiling help complete the system.

 Key takeaway: Yakisugi protects timber by changing the outer layer of the wood through controlled heat.
 That surface transformation alters how the timber handles moisture and weathering outdoors.
 Brushing and oiling then refine and support that protective surface rather than replacing it.